5 Essential Oils for Cold Sores: How to Naturally Heal an Outbreak

 Tea Tree Oil

 Tea tree oil is one of the preferred options for treating inflamed, red cold sores that scar.
-Produced from the Australian tea tree, this oil contains compounds that promote wound healing.
+Produced from the Australian tea tree, this oil contains compounds that promote wound healing and may inhibit viral replication based on in vitro studies..

-Eucalyptus soothes cuts and burns, making it an option for persistent cold sores.
-Scientists found that when used as a mouthwash, eucalyptus oil inhibits the formation of viral plaque.
+Eucalyptus soothes cuts and burns, which can be beneficial for painful cold sores.
+In vitro studies show eucalyptus oil to reduce herpes virus infectivity and possess direct anti-viral effects..
 In other words, eucalyptus may be a useful addition to your HSV-1 prevention treatments, as it could assist in stopping a full-blown cold sore outbreak.
-Furthermore, one study found that eucalyptus oil may be more effective than traditional HSV-1 treatments like acyclovir.
+Furthermore, one in vitro study found that eucalyptus oil may be more effective than traditional HSV-1 treatments like acyclovir.

 Lemon Balm Oil

-Besides its anti-anxiety effect, lemon balm may help to soothe itchy, irritated cold sores quickly.
-Lemon balm may also be useful to help prevent recurring cold sore outbreaks.
+Lemon balm may be useful to help prevent recurring cold sore outbreaks and reduce healing time.
 Apply a layer of lemon balm oil several times per day at the first sign of a cold sore.

 Effectively treating cold sores means targeting the virus at the source.
 Topical treatments target the viral activity driving cold sore outbreaks, but not without potential side effects such as headaches and upset stomach.
 Sandalwood oil can help halt the replication of HSV-1 without similar side effects.